Lisa Veyka’s air conditioner stops working just before a hot holiday weekend. Why won’t anyone help her?

 — Lisa Veyka, New York

 Frigidaire shouldn’t have given you the runaround on a busted air conditioner, particularly just before a blazing hot holiday weekend.
 It should have had all hands on deck to make sure its appliances were working.

 Look, here’s the thing: If you’re in the appliance business, you know that people rely on your products at key times, like the Fourth of July.
 Remember this case involving Sears and a reader’s Easter dinner?
 You can’t just give everyone the weekend off — not in this line of work.

-And I speak from personal experience.
 What do you think I’m doing on holiday weekends?
 That’s right, while my family is chowing down on turkey dinner, I’m squirreled away in my office, helping fix people’s consumer problems.
+(Here is our ultimate guide to getting a repair, replacement, or refund for your broken appliance.)
 By the way, I love my work and I do take time off to spend with my kids, but just not when everyone else is off the clock.
 I’m fine with that.

 You did an excellent job of blazing a paper trail to Frigidaire, including to its executives at Electrolux, which owns Frigidaire.
 Unfortunately, no one responded.
-I decided to contact Frigidaire on your behalf and you received a call from the CEOs executive assistant, who tried to help you find a new unit.
+My advocacy team and I often get complaints about warranties, so we decided to contact Frigidaire on your behalf and you received a call from the CEO’s executive assistant, who tried to help you find a new unit.
 The best she could do was to connect you with a local distributor, who wanted to charge you $250, which is more than you spent on the air conditioner.
 Not an ideal solution.